rtimmons/Parsed-Out/projects/repo-man/SampleRepo/Projects/MyProject/Sprints/Readme.txt

  +  bugs to fix

-The "current heartbeat" of the project can be seen by looking at the current sprint in the repository (Sprints/Current).
+The "current heartbeat" of the project can be seen by looking at the current sprint in the repository at `Sprints/Current`.